-The act eliminates the Film Production Reimbursement Fund.
-The Department of Public Safety previously deposited into the fund money it received from other agencies for services and supplies it provided for the production of public service announcements, media materials, and training materials.
+The bill eliminates the Film Production Reimbursement Fund.
+The Department of Public Safety deposits into the fund money it receives from other agencies for services and supplies it provides for the production of public service announcements, media materials, and training materials.
 This money will instead be credited to the existing State Highway Safety Fund.